koblas/distal/README.md

 There are three sample apps currently built, which I'm using as a test bed for how to approach things.

 * Todo - Really a basic app, based on the EmberJS ToDo app trying to demonstrate good simple abstractions for how things can plug together

 * GithubViewer - Based on the Layoutmanager, while I'm not focusing on using layouts in my version it does try and give a good example of what an app might look like (uses RequireJS for parts).

 * Jobs - Based on the Backbone.Marioneete Jobs app, this is more an exploration on how to do layouts.
 As of this writing not 100% happy with what's there, but it's a framework to start from.
-Currently noticing long langs in startup and in render switching (probably means I've got a performance bug).

 Test Server Usage
 -----------------